-4 OP requested a waiver to late file its report less than 10 days before the hearing, which the Commission granted.
+OP requested a waiver to late file its report less than 10 days before the hearing, which the Commission granted at the May 16, 2022 public hearing.
+(Tr. from May 16, 2022 hearing at p.
+6.)

-5 The Applicant's formal request for side yard flexibility was submitted after the OP Report.
+4 The Applicant's formal request for side yard flexibility was submitted after the OP Report.
 As explained below, OP later recommended approval of the side yard flexibility in a separate report.
+(Ex.
+25.)